 Who are we?

 We are a European-wide online retailer of electronic accessories, spare parts and consumables for electronic devices.
-We import compatible product solutions and develop and produce our own innovative products under our own brand names vhbw and INTENSILO.
+We import compatible product solutions and develop and produce our own innovative products under our own brand names vhbw and Extensilo.

 Our wide product range aims to provide an alternative to the current throw-away society.
 Making the most of environmental resources in a sustainable and responsible way, our products will prolong the service-life of your electronic devices.

 Our products ideas are sometimes inspired by the everyday lives of our colleagues.
 This often concerns niche products, such as special cables for headphones.
 However, these are exactly the products that are valuable to you and, therefore, to us, too.

 As a modern and dynamic company from Saxony, we stand for open cooperation and the associated values, virtues and responsibilities.
 With our international Content Management Team, we are able to respond and adapt to the local requirements and needs of our customers.